-PostgreSQL: Up and Running is out in both E-book and hard-copy.
+PostgreSQL: Up and Running, 1st Edition is out in both E-book and hard-copy.
 You can order hard-copy now from Amazon or Kindle

 or hard-copy or e-Book from O'Reilly.
-We are hard at work on the second edition of PostgreSQL: Up and Running as well.
-Should be out mid 2014 and with focus on PostgreSQL 9.2-9.3.
+We are hard at work on the second edition of PostgreSQL: Up and Running, 2nd addition as well.
+The 2nd edition is feature complete and E-book draft version is available now direct from O'reilly.
+Hard copy will be out 3rd-4th quarter 2014 and with focus on PostgreSQL 9.2-9.3.

 The breathe of spatial functions that PostGIS provides is too large to be covered completely in any book.
 We invite you to explore the rich PostGIS manual to learn about all the functions.
 In this chapter we cover the main relationship and relationship output functions you will commonly find in PostGIS for the core spatial types geometry,geography, raster, and topogeoms.
 Many of these functions you will also find in other spatial databases such as Oracle Spatial/Locator, SQL Server 2008, IBM DB2 Spatial Datablade, and SQLite SpatiaLite.